-A student who does not register for one or more semesters, but is eligible to return to the College, must submit an application to the Division of Student Affairs to be readmitted to the College.
+A student who does not register for one or more semesters but is eligible to return to the College must submit an updated Application for Admission to be readmitted to the College.

 Students who are under suspension from this or any other college are not permitted to enroll in any program of the College for one full semester following suspension.
-(Summer sessions do not count as a full semester.)
-Credits earned while under suspension from another institution will not be transferable.
-A student under suspension must apply to the Office of Student Affairs for readmission.
-A student who has been suspended for a second time from Richard Bland College or from any other institution of higher education may not be considered for readmission/admission.
+(Summer sessions do not count as a full semester).
+Credits earned at another institution while under suspension from RBC are not transferable.
+A student under suspension must re-apply to the College, using the Application for Admission.
+A student who has been suspended for a second time from Richard Bland College or from any other institution of higher education, will not be considered for readmission/admission.